Paul Nicholas Mason: Career as a novelist

-According to a post on Mason's author page on Facebook, his sixth novel, Sackville House, is to be published by Now or Never of Vancouver in the Fall of 2026.
+Mason's sixth novel, Sackville House, was published by Now or Never of Vancouver in August of 2026.
 The book is apparently inspired by Evelyn Waugh's Brideshead Revisited.

 Mason's plays The Discipline Committee and Circles of Grace (1995) have been produced in Canada, Ireland and the United States.
 His play Sister Camille's Kaleidoscopic Cabaret won the Christians in Theatre Arts Full Length Play award in 1996, and premiered in Michigan in 1998.

 Now or Never published Mason's first children's book, A Pug Called Poppy, in the fall of 2017.